 Varicella pneumonia is a type of viral pneumonia.
 It is a common cause of multiple small round calcific lung lesions.
 Varicella-zoster virus most commonly causes self-limited benign disease (chickenpox) in children.
 However, in adults it tends to cause significant complications including varicel...

-Varicose bronchiectasis refers to a morphological sub type of bronchiectasis.
+Varicose bronchiectasis refers to an uncommon morphological sub type of bronchiectasis.
 According to one study, this type as a pure form accounted for ~10% of all bronchiectasis 1.
-In this form there are intermittent narrowed and dilated segment to the affected bronchus when viewed in long axis and can gi...

 Vascular pedicle is bordered on the right by venous structures (right brachiocephalic vein above and superior vena cava) and on the left by an arterial structure (the left subclavian artery origin).
 The azygos vein (black oval) is seen en face above the right main bronchus.